freshdried/react-router-tween/README.md

 - InnerA tweens `presence` from 0 to 1. (opacity fade-in)

-*when route switches to InnerB*
+*when route switches to InnerB:*

+- InnerA tweens `presence` from 1 to 0. (opacity fade-out)
-1. InnerA fades out...
-InnerA is unmounted.
+- InnerA is unmounted.
-2. InnerB is mounted.
-InnerB fades in...
+- InnerB is mounted.
+- InnerB tweens `presence` from 0 to 1. (opacity fade-in)

 ```javascript
 import React from "react"